keithly/personal-site/README.md

 A non-exhaustive list:

-- `make` is replaced with bash scripts and a github workflow.
+- `make` is replaced with bash scripts and a GitHub workflow.
 - No attempt is made to remain compatible with pure POSIX or with unsupported Python versions.
 - [Markdown](https://commonmark.org/) is the assumed format for all posts, and [markdown-it-py](https://markdown-it-py.readthedocs.io/en/latest/) replaces the deprecated [commonmark](https://commonmarkpy.readthedocs.io/en/latest/index.html).
 This also enables smart quotes and other typographic niceties.
 - A post summary contains the first paragraph of the post, and it will render markdown and html.